 The graphical user interface of a website or application is referred to as the frontend in web development.
 In other words, it is the part of the application that visitors could see and engage with.
 This section must be user-friendly in order to effectively impart knowledge from the server side.
 As a result, front-end frameworks are software product/tool/platform that serves as the foundation for the advancement of frontend components of web solutions.
 You can go for Frontend web developer course if you want to learn more about the frontend frameworks.

 List of 10 Best Front end Frameworks

 The best 10 frontend frameworks in the field of web development are -

-React, which is powered by Facebook, has been recognised as a fantastic library in the front-end family of tools.
-It uses the JSX coding style, with a mix of HTML quotes and tag syntax to create the components.
+React, which is powered by Facebook, has been recognized as a fantastic library in the front-end family of tools.
+It uses the JSX coding style, with a mix of HTML quotes and tag syntax, to create the components.
 It breaks down larger components into smaller ones that can be managed separately and individually.
 With this feature, developers' overall productivity is bound to rise.
 Developers can check out various React Admin Template available in the market to accelerate their development process and create professional and visually appealing admin interfaces.

 - Component reusability facilitates collaboration and reuse in other parts of the application.

 - Through the use of virtual DOM, you can achieve consistent and seamless performance.